 - Attorney-General's Department (AGD)

 - Australian Transaction Reports and Analysis Centre (AUSTRAC)

 - Commonwealth Director of Public Prosecution (CDPP)

 - Australian Border Force (ABF)

-The SFCT builds on the success of Project Wickenby, which as at 30 June 2015 has resulted in the conviction and sentencing of 46 individuals and the recovery of over $985 million in outstanding revenue.
-This includes $607 million in cash collections, $372 million from increased voluntary compliance and $5 million in assets recovered under Commonwealth Proceeds of Crime provisions.
+The SFCT builds on the success of Project Wickenby, which as at 30 June 2015 has resulted in the conviction and sentencing of 46 individuals and the recovery of over $2 billion in outstanding revenue.
+This includes over $49 million in cash collections, $372 million from increased voluntary compliance and $5 million in assets recovered under Commonwealth Proceeds of Crime provisions.

 While Project Wickenby focused on tackling offshore tax evasion and crime, the SFCT will have a broader remit to target the highest priority of serious financial crimes.
 These priorities will include international tax evasion and criminality related to fraudulent phoenix activity, trusts and superannuation.
 Phoenix fraud involves a company deliberately liquidating assets to avoid paying creditors, taxes and employee entitlements.

 The SFC Taskforce will focus on operational activities, collect and share intelligence, and identify reform measures with the aim to remove wealth from criminal activity, prosecute facilitators and promoters of serious financial crime and deploy deterrent and preventative enforcement strategies.